alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-10-12-rule-on-remain-ignorant.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "It is impermissible for a person to remain ignorant"
 hijri: Safar 25, 1442 AH
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 21030-3"
 lang: en
+layout: post
-note: true
+mass_edited: true
-category: [knowledge, misc]
-summary: "It is impermissible for a person to remain ignorant.
-They have to learn what they must know about their Din (religion) and gain religious knowledge from scholars."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   members:
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA no. 21030-3
+summary: It is impermissible for a person to remain ignorant.
+They have to learn what they must know about their Din (religion) and gain religious knowledge from scholars.
+title: It is impermissible for a person to remain ignorant
 ---

 Question: